 Complex Dental Treatments: 8 Effective Strategies for Case Presentation

 I believe patients need to feel confident that they are in the right office and that their needs are addressed (especially to eliminate their fears.)
-Here are my eight effective strategies I have found to be successful for presenting complex treatment cases.

-Step 1: Do your homework!
+Step 1: Do Your Homework!

 As a dental treatment coordinator, you want to be educated on each of the procedures performed in your practice.
 You need to know pre and post-op care and be able to articulate them to your patient in an easy to understand manner.

-A great way to do this is to sit in on your doctor’s consultations, observe surgeries and train on total patient care.
-Prior to presenting treatment cases, be sure to read all notes in the patient’s chart.
-This starts with the initial phone call all the way through to the doctor’s notes.
-This homework will help you determine the type of patient you are presenting to (fearful, straight to the point, second opinion, lots of questions.)
 All patients are different and you should know how to effectively communicate with each one of them based on their preferences.
 There needs to be a smooth transition from the first phone call to meeting with the implant treatment coordinator.

 As such, documentation in the patient’s chart needs to be as detailed as possible for the doctor and treatment coordinator to know how to tailor the care to their specific needs.
 Also, make sure their insurance has been verified and that you have verified coverage for the specific codes presented.